RubenJnl/PasswordToggler/ROADMAP.md

 ## Functionalities

-* Toggles visability of an
+* Toggles visability of an password field with either a button, checkbox or on focus.

 ## Roadmap

-* Add checkbox for show password
+* Rewrite check elements for error messages
-* Add showpassword on focus